 Stony Brook Urology

-Our Team The Pediatric Urology team is led by the only board-certified pediatric urology subspecialist in Suffolk County, Robert Wasnick, MD, Chief of Pediatric Urology.
-He has been named a Best Doctor in New York by Castle Connolly for many years.
+Our Team The Pediatric Urology team includes board-certified pediatric urology subspecialists, Robert Wasnick, MD, Chief of Pediatric Urology, and Ezekial Young, MD.
+Dr. Wasnick has been named a Best Doctor in New York by Castle Connolly for many years.

-Because of the multidisciplinary nature of the field, Dr. Wasnick works closely with other departments at Stony Brook Children's including Pediatric Nephrology, Pediatric Radiology, and the Pediatric Emergency Department.
+Because of the multidisciplinary nature of the field, our urologists work closely with other departments at Stony Brook Children's including Pediatric Nephrology, Pediatric Radiology, and the Pediatric Emergency Department.

 Services The comprehensive care offered by Stony Brook's Department of Pediatric Urology includes state-of-the-art diagnostics, leading-edge surgery, and innovative treatment and management of both common and complex urologic conditions in infants, children, and teens.

 Diagnostics Stony Brook features some of the most state-of-the-art diagnostic technologies on Long Island, all of which are performed by skilled doctors and technologists who take a distinctly child-friendly approach.
 Pediatric urology patients have access to many of these sophisticated tests, including nuclear scans, catheterizations, MRIs, and CT scans.
 More commonly, the department performs:

 Surgery Whenever possible, Stony Brook Children's uses the most minimally invasive surgical techniques available, which help to promote faster recovery, shorter length of stay, and less trauma to the affected area.
 Some of the urologic surgical procedures available at Stony Brook include: